 There are three possible paths to follow and outcomes from Discernment Counselling:

-- To commit to work on the relationship for 3 to 6 months in couples counselling, following which a decision can be made to continue or separate.
+• To commit to working on the relationship for 3 to 6 months in couples counselling, following which a decision can be made to continue or separate.

 For couples interested in my confidential services…

-Please contact me so that I am able to email you both a copy of my Terms and Conditions and Questionnaire.
+Please contact me so that I can email you both a copy of my Terms and Conditions and Questionnaire.
 Once you and your partner have completed and returned these to me these will help me to understand a little more about your situation.
 I will then contact you to arrange an appointment to meet with you.